mariiaws/The-Big-Theater/README.md

 # theater
-This page of the bolshoi theater
+This page of the big theater